New Consumer Behaviour: 82% Will Shop Locally After COVID, However …

 Consumers confirmed this prediction in our survey with an overall 82% of them indicating they will or might shop locally in some way after the pandemic.
 43% plan to do most of their shopping in stores, while 33% will be more flexible and make their purchasing decision based on price, availability, and convenience.
 Only 6% aren’t sure about their future preferences.

 One of every fifth of consumers (19%) plans to do most of their shopping online.

 Businesses Need to Respond to the Omnichannel Journey

 … and that means that they need to take care of their customer’s needs:

 A majority of consumers want a local shopping experience but would also potentially shop online.
 At the same time, they expect hybrid services like click-and-collect or the possibility to return an item that they bought online to a store.

-These new expectations are the legacy of the digitalisation of the past years that has intensified during the pandemic.
-As a consequence, businesses need to make themselves available online, offline and “in-between” to not miss out on these omnichannel consumers.
+These new expectations are the legacy of the digitalization of the past years that has intensified during the pandemic.
+As a consequence, businesses need to make themselves available online, offline, and “in-between” to not miss out on these omnichannel consumers.

 So how can businesses embrace this new era?